 The contrast, he says, love is supreme.
 Love’s the number one priority.
 The best of temporal things.
 The good.
 Even spiritually beneficial, powerful gifts, are far less important than love.

 I mean, isn’t that exactly what he says?
-Look at the second half of verse eight.
+Look at verse, the second half of verse 8.
 There’s a big word.
-Love never fails, BUT.
-BUT where’s there’s prophecies, they’ll cease.
+“Love never fails, but.”
+“But where’s there’s prophecies, they’ll cease.
 Where there’s tongues, in and of themselves, they’re going to go away.
-Where there’s knowledge, I mean, even the great mysteries of God.
+Where there’s knowledge,” I mean, even the great mysteries of God.

-So, the Apostle Paul, if you study this book carefully.
+So, the apostle Paul, if you study this book carefully.
 Remember he told them in chapter 12?
 Prophecy is the most important of all the gifts.
-And now he comes back and says, you know, even that one’s going away.
+And now he comes back and says even that one’s going away.

 The reason he gives us is in verse 9 and 10.
 The reason is because they don’t last.
 They’re temporal.
-Could you put a line under “they don’t last?”
+Could you put a line under they don’t last?
 Because this is what he’s trying to get into their mind and into their heart.

-He says, for we know in part, we prophesy in part, but when perfection comes, when the perfect comes.
-A lot of debate on this.
-But the clearest explanation, things are going to be completed when Jesus comes back.
+He says, “For we know in part, we prophesy in part, but when perfection comes, when the perfect comes.”
+A lot of debate on this, but the clearest explanation, things are going to be completed when Jesus comes back.
 I mean, I don’t mean the rapture.
-I don’t mean when he comes back.
-I mean, when the second coming of Christ, when the absolute completion and perfection of all things gets sealed, there won’t be any need for prophesy, won’t be any need for tongues.
+I don’t mean when He comes back.
+I mean, when the Second Coming of Christ, when the absolute completion and perfection of all things gets sealed, there won’t be any need for prophesy, won’t be any need for tongues.
 The knowledge won’t be in part, it’ll be face to face.

-I mean, if you would walk through carefully later today, the list of things that I put on the front page of your notes, every single one of those is really good.
-Isn’t it good to be giving?
+I mean, if you would walk through carefully later today, the list of things that I put on the front page of your notes, every single one of those is really good – isn’t it good to be giving?
 Yeah, it’s good to be giving.
-But if you give, give, give, give, give, give and don’t honor God and take some time to get renewed, then guess what?
-You just feel guilty and burned out.
+But if you give, give, give, give, give, give and don’t honor God and take some time to get renewed, then guess what, you just feel guilty and burned out.

 I mean, it’s good to help your kids grow but if your whole world is traveling around in minivans and SUVs and all your weekends are taken up helping your kids hit balls and kick balls and chase balls to where you’re never together and connected from the heart…